baichen-du/baichen-du.github.io/index.md

 - **Explanatory Power or Facts: Endorsement for Speculations and Conjectures When Social Facts are Absent**
   <br>
-  Undergraduate Thesis for Computational Political Science.
+  Undergraduate Thesis for Political Psychology.
   <br>
   **In Prep**